turmlar/TermpaperQTA/README.md

 - Each script runs independently and loads its own data.
 - The **Python script** for web scraping is included for informational purposes only.
 It does **not need to be run**, as the final dataset (scraped `.xml` files) is already provided.

+## KWIC Table

+The file `kwic_table_abtreibung.pdf` is provided for informational purposes.
+It displays the keyword-in-context (KWIC) results for the term *Abtreibung* across all parties.
+This table illustrates how different political actors use the term rhetorically in parliamentary speeches.
+Due to its length, it was not included directly in the paper's appendix but is available here for reference.